 Spending time in the sun is great for mental wellbeing, but it’s essential to respect the sun’s power and protect your skin properly.
-Here's what you need to know:
+Here's what you need to know.

-Sun damage can affect any bit of skin, so make sure you use lotion on all exposed skin.
+Sun damage can affect any bit of skin, so make sure you use sunscreen on all exposed skin.
 Put it on before you get dressed in the morning so that you don’t miss any bits.
 Don’t forget the tops of your ears, back of your hands and your hair parting if you have one.

 The higher the factor, the greater the protection from UVB rays as long as you follow the above advice.
 It may be tempting to use a lower factor to achieve a tan, but in reality this will only damage your skin and could lead to burning.
-Particularly if your skin hasn't seen the sun in a while it's important that you use a high factor (40 to 50), which can be reduced to 30 after a week.
+If your skin hasn't seen the sun in a while it's important that you use a high factor (40 to 50), which can be reduced to 30 after a week.

 A UVA protection factor of three to five stars will provide adequate protection from UVA rays.

-5. Wear sun lotion even if you cover up
+Wear sunscreen even if you cover up

-Friday 6 May 2016
+First published on Friday 6 May 2016